-

 Is there a competitive and privatised downstream gas market or is gas supplied to end-customers by one or more incumbent/government-owned suppliers?
 Can customers choose their supplier?

 The supply to end – customers is liberalized in Greece and anyone wishing to proceed to the relevant activities may obtain a relevant supply licence.
-Similarly, the activities of import/export and purchase or sale of natural gas in any other way may be freely exercised (i.e. without a licence) provided that the relevant entity becomes registered as a User of the NGTS system in the Users Registry held by RAAEY and the relevant use of transmission system agreements with DESFA.
+Similarly, the activities of import/export and purchase or sale of natural gas in any other way may be freely exercised (i.e. without a licence) provided that the relevant entity becomes registered as a User of the NNGS in the Users Registry held by RAAEY and enter into a Use of NNGS agreement with DESFA.
 There are currently more than 40 license holders in the market.
 Customers are free to choose their supplier.

 -